 Share these items in an easy-to-reference place (such as an internal wiki, project folder on a shared drive, or in your project management system), and make sure everyone knows where to find this information throughout the project.
 Easy access to project context can help solve problems more quickly during onboarding and the entire project.

 In-person, real-time communication is a great thing, and so incredibly important to project onboarding.
 Questions can be asked and answered on the fly, everyone can collaborate in their views of the project, and momentum is built.
 I like to hold multiple, short meetings to demo the project specs, discuss the project goals and history, and ask for thoughts and questions over the span of a day or two so that everyone has time to digest information as we onboard.
+This technique is really useful in improving the project onboarding process.

 Some people think more comfortably in written form, over time, or after reviewing information multiple times.
 Additionally, some team members might not feel fully comfortable sharing their initial questions or thoughts in a group setting for a variety of reasons.
 It’s critical to the success of your project to check in with team members one-on-one over chat or email during the project onboarding timeframe.
 A quick note like “What do you think about the project scope?” or “Would you like other topics to be covered in our next meeting?” can give individuals on your team an opening to share more with you if needed.